Sarmi Regency: Religion

-Ethnic
+Ethnic groups

-Sarmi is inhabited by Sobey, Armati, Rumbuai, Manirem, and Isirawa who are native Papuans and migrants from other parts of Indonesia, especially Javanese, Madurese, Batak, Minangkabau, Bugis etc.
+Sarmi is inhabited by Sobey, Armati, Rumbuai, Manirem, and Isirawa - all of who are native Papuans - together with migrants from other parts of Indonesia, especially Javanese, Madurese, Batak, Minangkabau, Bugis, etc.

 Culture

-Long before European explorers landed on the northern coast of Papua, since prehistoric times the region had been in contact with various foreign cultures.
-About 3,000 years ago, Austronesian speakers migrated to the northern coast of Papua.
+Long before European explorers landed on the northern coast of New Guinea, since prehistoric times the region had been in contact with various foreign cultures.
+About 3,000 years ago, Austronesian speakers migrated to the northern coast of New Guinea.

 They made and used boats adapted for sea voyages, they were the ones who managed to find an outrigger system (balance on the left and right of the boat) to deal with the fierce waves of the ocean.

-Administrative Districts
+Administrative districts

 At the 2010 Census, Sarmi Regency comprised ten districts (distrik), but subsequently nine additional districts (Sungai Biri, Veen, Bonggo Barat, Ismari, Sobey, Muara Toy, Verkam, Apawer Hilir and Apawer Tengah) have been created by splitting existing districts.
-These nineteen districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each village, and (for the districts established before 2010) the post codes.
+These nineteen districts are tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 92 rural kampung and 2 urban kelurahan), and their post codes.

-Notes: (a) including the offshore islands of Pulau Masimasi, Pulau Wakde Besar, Pulau Wakde Kecil, Pulau Yamna Besar and Pulau Yamna Kecil. (b) the 2010 population of this new district is included with the figure for the district(s) from which it was subsequently cut out. (c) including the offshore islands of Pulau Anus, Pulau Yersun, Pulau Podena, Pulau Mengge and Pulau Kaycebo. (d) the 2010 population of this new district is included with the figure for Bonggo District, from which it was subsequently cut out. (e) including the offshore islands of Pulau Armo, Pulau Kosong, Pulau Liki and Pulau Sawar.
+Notes: (a) including the offshore islands of Pulau Masimasi, Pulau Wakde Besar, Pulau Wakde Kecil, Pulau Yamna Besar and Pulau Yamna Kecil. (b) the 2010 population of this new district is included with the figure for the district from which it was subsequently cut out. (c) including the offshore islands of Pulau Anus, Pulau Yersun, Pulau Podena, Pulau Mengge and Pulau Kaycebo. (d) the 2010 population of this new district is included with the figure for Bonggo District, from which it was subsequently cut out. (e) including the offshore islands of Pulau Armo, Pulau Kosong, Pulau Liki and Pulau Sawar. (f) including the 2 kelurahan of Sarmi Kota (Sarmi town) and Mararena.